A complete guide to Edexcel International GCSE Business Studies

 Topics covered

-The purpose of business activity, the types of business (sole trader, partnership, private limited company, public limited company, multinational), business objectives, stakeholders, and the role of entrepreneurship.
+The purpose of business activity, the types of business (sole trader, partnership, private limited company, public limited company, multinational), business objectives, stakeholders, the role of entrepreneurship, and external factors (economic, legal, environmental, ethical, globalisation) that shape business decisions.

 Market research, market segmentation, the marketing mix (4 Ps: Product, price, place, promotion), pricing strategies, promotion techniques, distribution channels, and the product life cycle.